Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 The Amex Gold Card lets you earn 60,000 membership points after you spend $4,000 in your first three months of card membership.
 This can be worth up to $1,200 if you transfer to travel partners or up to $600 for reward redemptions within the Membership Rewards program.

-On the other hand, The Platinum Card® from American Express comes with 100,000 bonus membership points after you spend $6,000 in the first 6 months when you open your account, plus 10x points at US gas stations and US supermarkets on up to $25,000 in combined purchases within the same period.
-Maxing out both offers can get you a reward value of up to $7,000, a value that no other card can match.
+On the other hand, The Platinum Card® from American Express comes with 100,000 bonus membership points after you spend $6,000 in the first 6 months when you open your account.
+Landing this offer results in a reward value of up to $2,000, a value that no other card can match.

 Best for reward points: Tie